The core hypothesis

 Together, they describe a single operating mode: fill the seat, light up the floor, push the pace, accept the churn.
-The 46% annual turnover rate is what that operating mode produces.
+The 46% annual turnover rate is what that operating mode produces as a result.

 A 46% turnover rate means the average warehouse operator rehires roughly half its frontline workforce every twelve months — spending more than $1.9M a year per 1,000 associates just to replace people who walked out.